/ Aug 12

 Costa Rican typical breakfast

-What is Gallo Pinto?
+What Is Gallo Pinto?

 How to make platanos maduros

 The history behind Gallo Pinto is a strange one.
-The literal translation from Spanish is “spotted rooster,” which probably refers to the spots of black beans within the white rice resembling the spots on a rooster.
+The literal translation from Spanish is “spotted rooster,” which likely refers to the spots of black beans within the white rice resembling the spots on a rooster.
 But, there is one tale that is much more entertaining…

 It turned out that many of the townspeople that came didn’t even get any of the rooster and ended up only eating the rice and beans.
-So as the story goes, from that day forward whenever the townspeople ate rice and beans they would jokingly ask “Hey, how was your Gallo Pinto?”
-The saying stuck and now Gallo Pinto is synonymous with one of the best breakfasts in all of Costa Rica.

 Typical Costa Rican recipes